-As a part of his Doctoral training Andrea came to Prof. Neil Brockdorff’s lab at the Imperial College London in 2006 as a visiting graduate student.
+As a part of his Doctoral training, Andrea came to Prof. Neil Brockdorff’s lab at the Imperial College London in 2006 as a visiting graduate student.
 Here he became interested in X inactivation and decided to choose this topic for his postdoc.
-After having his viva and receiving his PhD degree, subsequently Andrea joined the Brockdorff lab at the University of Oxford.
-His project was to study the epigenetics of X chromosome inactivation, focusing on understanding how Xist mediates gene silencing.
+After having his viva and receiving his PhD degree, Andrea joined the Brockdorff lab at the University of Oxford.
+Andrea studied the epigenetics of X chromosome inactivation, focusing on understanding how Xist mediates gene silencing.
 In particular, he was interested in the interplay between Xist and Polycomb Repressive Complexes.
 He proved that Xist and PRC2 do not interact directly, moving the balance of the much-debated Xist-mediated PRC2 recruitment model toward an indirect recruitment one.
-Building on this he set up a genome-wide RNAi screen to identify novel factors involved in X chromosome inactivation and run a set of screens.
-Based on his pioneering system the lab has identified important regulators of X inactivation.
-At the end of 2013 Andrea decided to move on with his career and returned to Italy.
-Back home, Andrea joined Prof. Phil Avner’s group at the EMBL-Rome as an EMBL-fellow to study the initiation phase of mouse X inactivation, in particular the role of chromatin remodelers in Xist and Tsix regulation.
+Building on this, he set up a genome-wide RNAi screen to identify novel factors involved in X chromosome inactivation and run a set of screens.
+Based on his pioneering system, the lab has identified important regulators of X inactivation.
+At the end of 2013, Andrea decided to move on with his career and returned to Italy.
+Back home, Andrea joined Prof. Phil Avner’s group at the EMBL-Rome as an EMBL-fellow to study the initiation phase of mouse X inactivation, particularly the role of chromatin remodelers in Xist and Tsix regulation.

-The lab research interests are in epigenetics, gene expression and nuclear organisation.
-These includes X chromosome Inactivation and reactivation, spatial control of gene expression and long non-coding RNAs at single gene and genome-wide level.
+The lab research interests are in epigenetics, gene expression and nuclear organization.
+These include X chromosome Inactivation and reactivation, spatial control of gene expression and long non-coding RNAs at single gene and genome-wide level.

 Line of research #1